How do I find an image in an unindexed collection in Historical Records?

 9. Use the viewer tools as you browse the images:

-• To move image by image through the collection, in the upper left portion of the image screen, use the arrows.
+• To move image by image through the collection, use the arrows to the left and right of the image.

-• To make an image larger, in the thumbnail view, double-click the image.
+• When in the thumbnail view, to make an image larger, double-click the image.

 On a small screen, turn the device to landscape mode so you can see the Browse Images designation.